temporalio/documentation/README.md

 ### How to run the Assembly Workflow

-First, you must have a Namespace setup to operate with.
+Make sure you have a Namespace set up to operate out of.
 We recommend using the [Temporal CLI’s development Server](https://docs.temporal.io/cli/#starting-the-temporal-server).

 In a separate terminal run:

 ```bash
 temporal server start-dev